Nackloose/Perturbarium/README.md

 ## 📚 Contents

-Axia is organized by its core domains of inquiry, and now includes the Inkspill folder for all the raw, in-progress, and unfiltered material — the breeding ground for the next paradigm shift.
+Perturbarium is organized by its core domains of inquiry, with Axia providing the foundational bedrock, and Inkspill serving as the creative workspace for all the raw, in-progress, and unfiltered material — the breeding ground for the next paradigm shift.

 ### 🧮 Axia (`axia/`)
 The foundational theoretical bedrock — mathematical principles and universal laws that underpin all other work.